About

 • Had a son, Dorje, born in October 2003.

 • Bought and sold lots of property in Observatory, thanks to the prompting of a friend.
-I made enough money to slack off substantially, and have got out of the slumlord business.
-He now owns 13, at last count :)
+I made enough money to do more interesting things, and, tired of slumlord jokes, sold most of them.
+He now owns 13, at last count πŸ™‚

-• Wrote Sunfoods, the first online grocery store in South Africa, while working at Krypto Plus, a small ahead-of-its time startup that introduced me to Free Software.
+• Wrote Sunfoods, the first online grocery store in South Africa, while working at Krypto Plus, a small ahead-of-its time startup that introduced me to Free Software, Digital Democracy, crypto-currencies and other crazy concepts.
 They even tried to sell Linux desktops (in 1998)!
 K+ no longer exists.

 • Wrote the book Mastering MySQL 4, and a whole lot of other stuff.